Internal control over financial reporting

 Business areas and divisions are to monitor the remediation of ineffective controls.
 The Audit Committee monitors the effectiveness of internal controls related to financial reporting presented by management with potential deficiencies and suggested actions.

 The Board reviews all quarterly interim reports as well as the Annual Report prior to publishing.
 The Audit Committee reports to the Board regarding internal control matters including matters for resolution.
 Minutes from Audit Committee meetings are made available to Board members.

-Internal Audit is subordinated to the Audit Committee and the Head of Internal Audit reports to the Audit Committee.
+Internal Audit is subordinated to the Audit Committee and the Vice President of Internal Audit reports to the Audit Committee.